WebKit/Documentation/docs/Ports/WindowsPort.md

 You can use CMake Visual Studio generator instead of Ninja generator.
 Install [the LLVM extension](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild) of MSBuild.
+It bundles a Clang compiler.
+But, if the bundled compiler is too old, you might need to [set a custom LLVM location and toolset](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170#custom_llvm_location).
+Instead of creating a Directory.build.props file, you can [set LLVMInstallDir and LLVMToolsVersion environment variables](https://marketplace.visualstudio.com/items?itemName=MarekAniola.mangh-llvm2019).

 In the WebKit command prompt,